By Celia Coates

 “So they shackled me and locked me in solitary, no belt, no shoelaces, just white walls, a cot, and a food slot in a metal door.
 I stared at my little room.
 What else could I do?
 I thought, My life is over.
 I’m seventeen years old and I just got on this planet.
 I don’t even have a mustache yet.
 And my life is over.”

 Chris Wilson described the “what else” he did in his book, THE MASTER PLAN, and I highly recommend reading it.* Most of this post was published last July and told Wilson’s triumphant story about using a life-transforming subtle energies practice (he called it his Master Plan).
-But it is appearing again now because it’s time for the brutal racism of divided America to be seen as it can be seen in Wilson’s life.
+But the post is appearing again now because it’s time for the brutal racism of divided America to be seen as it can be seen in Wilson’s life.

 He was in prison as a teenager with a life sentence because he’d killed his attacker.
 He’d grown up surrounded by poverty, violence, and drugs in a Baltimore community with too few resources, a community very few could leave.
 It was a neighborhood where you had to fight, sometimes violently, in order to survive.
 Years later, his prison therapist said his early life had been a tour of duty in a combat zone that had left Wilson with PTSD.
 It was damage that he had to figure out how to repair on his own.
 He wrote about what he experienced: